top of page

 Hilo, Big Island

-Rainier side of the island with jungle beauty, black sand beaches, and a strong local culture.
+The rainier side of the island features jungle beauty, black sand beaches, and a strong local culture.
 Home to Hilo Medical Center.

 Kona, Big Island

-Housing can be tough to find but the best advice is to be persistent.
-We found Furnished Finder to be the best way to search but there are also some great resources on Facebook:
+Finding housing can be tough, but persistence pays off.
+We found Furnished Finder to be the best way to search.
+There are also great resources on Facebook:

 housing